 Kubernetes Persistent Volumes

-Persistent Volumes in Kubernetes allow the operators to store data outside the Pods that will be persistent across updates or reboot.
+Persistent Volumes in Kubernetes allow the operators to store data outside the Pods that will be persistent across updates or reboots.
 It also allows these Persistent Volumes to be mounted on multiple pods.

 See the official Kubernetes documentation on Persistent Volumes for more information.